radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 4. The Sync Engine queries the backend(s) and updates the persistent cache view(s) accordingly.

-### Agent
+### Agent Logs

 The agent logs to agent_fid_sd_agent_real_time.log.
 This log can be viewed and downloaded from Server Control Panel > Log Viewer.

-The agent logs level is controlled by the setting in Main Control Panel -> Settings tab -> Logs -> Log Settings.
+The agent log level is controlled by the setting in Main Control Panel -> Settings tab -> Logs -> Log Settings.
 Select the Sync Agents – Agents option.

 ![Sync Agent Log Settings](Media/Image3.4.jpg)

-### Connectors
+### Connector Logs

 The capture connector logs use the following syntax: `<naming_context>_<baseDN>_<data_source>\connector.log`.
 These logs can be viewed and downloaded from Server Control Panel > Log Viewer.
 They can also be viewed from the Main Control Panel > PCache Monitoring tab.